 Was she basically saying that I'm not good looking?

 Now let me get this straight, neither me or Jack are exactly beautiful.
 And to be bluntly honest, Jane isn't a stereotypical beautiful girl.
-It just seems to me that she was using me along with Peter and her as examples of people that aren't good looking but yet are ''still beautiful inside'' (inverted comma's intended for sarcasm).
-I don't mind either way, I'm just trying to figure out if that is what she meant.
+It just seems to me that Jane was using me along with Jack and her as examples of people that aren't good looking but yet are ''still beautiful inside'' (inverted comma's intended for sarcasm).
+I don't mind either way, I'm just trying to figure out if that is what Jane meant.

 No!
 She is just allowing for the best in everyone and was searching for an answer which would cause nobody any hurt.feelings..